Sushkyn/simple-music-player/README.md

 ![Description](example.jpg)

 A lightweight terminal-based music player built with mpv.
-Search, queue, loop, and play — from YouTube or FLAC collections.
+Search, queue, loop, and play — from FLAC collections.
 </div>

 ---